Martin Laird: Nationwide Tour

-2008: Rookie season on PGA Tour
+PGA Tour

 In his first season on the PGA Tour, Laird struggled in the first half of the year making the cut only 6 times in 14 events and with a best position of 55th.
 He showed an improvement in form in July but his main success came in August.
 He had tied 4th in the Legends Reno-Tahoe Open and then tied 4th again in the Wyndham Championship.
 These results took him to 128th in the FedEx Cup standings and entry into The Barclays, the first of the FedEx Cup Playoff events.
 He tied for 7th in this event.
 The three successive tournaments had earned him $546,225.
 His good performance in The Barclays raised him to 67 in the FedEx Cup standings giving him entries into the Deutsche Bank Championship and the BMW Championship.
 He eventually finished at 67 in the FedEx Cup standings and he took $110,000 of the Bonus Pool.

 Before the final event of the season, the Children's Miracle Network Classic, he was 126th in the PGA Tour's money list behind Shane Bertsch.
 Only the top 125 would retain their cards for the 2009 season.
 Bertsch failed to make the cut and with Laird finishing the tournament tied for 21st, the $49,680 he won gave him 125th place on the PGA Tour's money list $11,504 ahead of Bertsch, who dropped to 126th.
 Had he missed an 8-foot par putt at the final hole, his earnings would have dropped by some $15,000.
 Laird's season earnings were $852,752.
 He ended the year ranked 268 in the World Rankings.